-[X] Adequate water facility commitment shall be committed prior to final project approval/map recordation and shall be available concurrent with project need.
-Unconditional Facility Commitment form will be signed upon payment of capacity and meter fees.
+[X] Adequate water facility commitment shall be committed prior to final project approval/map recordation and shall be available concurrent with the project need.
+The Unconditional Facility Commitment Form will be signed upon payment of capacity and meter fees.

 SPECIAL CONDITIONS